 MSP-CVED is the state MCSAP lead agency and does not supplement the program with sub-grantees.
-MSP-CVED currently has 118 MCOs, 11 Motor Carrier (MC) investigators, 23 MC sergeants.
-MSP-CVED also has 3 non-sworn Vehicle Safety Inspector Safety Auditors who conduct inspections at weigh stations under the supervision of enforcement personnel.
-The aforementioned equal a total of 155 personnel who regularly conduct inspections at weigh stations, roadside, or at a carrier's place of business.
+MSP-CVED currently has 90 MCOs, 11 Motor Carrier (MC) investigators, 27 MC sergeants, 4 MC lieutenants.
+MSP-CVED also has 5 non-sworn Vehicle Safety Inspector Safety Auditors who conduct inspections at weigh stations under the supervision of enforcement personnel.
+The aforementioned equal a total of 137 personnel who regularly conduct inspections at weigh stations, roadside, or at a carrier's place of business.
 In addition to enforcement of the FMCSRs and the HMR, MCOs are responsible for general traffic and regulatory compliance enforcement on commercial vehicles.
 This includes but is not limited to moving violations including drug and alcohol offenses, size, weight, operating authority, and vehicle registration requirements.
+Currently 13 recruits are attending the MSP-CVED recruit school.